Help us improve your experience.

 For more information, see the gNMI specifications and gNMI protocol file here:

-Enabling “INITIAL_SYNC” Subscription Mode through gNMI
+Enabling “INITIAL_SYNC” Subscription Mode Through gNMI

-Starting in Junos OS Release 20.2R1, INITIAL_SYNC statistics from Packet Forwarding Engine sensors using gNMI services on MX960, MX2008, MX2010, MX2020, PTX1000, PTX5000 routers, PTX10000 line of routers, and QFX5100 and QFX5200 switches is supported.
+Starting in Junos OS Release 20.2R1, support for INITIAL_SYNC statistics from Packet Forwarding Engine sensors using gNMI services is available.
+This feature applies to the MX960, MX2008, MX2010, MX2020, PTX1000, and the PTX5000 Router.
+The Juniper Networks® PTX10000 line of Routers, Juniper Networks® QFX5100 Switch, and Juniper Networks® QFX5200 Switch also provide this support.

 • The collector has a complete view of the current state of every field on the device for that sensor path.